rohitsinghlab/raygun/README.md

 ## Updates
-[Nov 3 - 3:00 pm] Updating the saved model on Zenodo to make it accessible to cpu-only systems.
+**[Nov 3 - 3:00 pm] Updating the saved model on Zenodo to make it accessible to cpu-only systems.**

-[May 20] Added Raygun version 2.
+**[May 20] Added Raygun version 0.2.**
+  1. Due to the high reconstruction accuracy of this new model (> 99% average sequence identity on all of mouse and human sequences in swissprot), finetuning is no longer needed while generating the sequences.
+  2. Raygun now allows for batch sizes greater than 1.

 ## Introduction

 Raygun is a novel protein design framework that allows for